July 14, 2025, 3:17 pm | Read time: 3 minutes

 Launch in the First Half of 2026?

-Originally, a “new” Siri was supposed to be released in the spring along with iOS 18.4 or 18.5.
-However, the company postponed the launch to 2026 in early 2025.
-Therefore, we can expect a new smart home product from Apple next year.
+A “new” Siri was actually supposed to appear in the spring along with iOS 18.4 or 18.5.
+At the beginning of 2025, the company postponed the launch to 2026.
+So we can only expect a new smart home product from Apple sometime next year.

 Siri Not Ready for Use in Apple’s Home Hub

-The best example of the smarter Siri’s functionality is a commercial featuring “The Last of Us” star Bella Ramsey, which Apple has since removed.
+The best example of the smarter Siri’s functionality is a commercial clip featuring “The Last of Us” star Bella Ramsey, which Apple has since removed.
 In the video, Ramsey asks Siri for the name of a person she once met in a café, and the AI can retrieve the exact date and name of the person.
-However, the assistant is currently not capable of mastering such complex processes.
-In an internal meeting, the details of which Bloomberg has obtained, Siri department head Robby Walker reportedly stated that the missing Siri features might not be included in iOS 19.
+However, the assistant is currently not capable of handling such complex processes.
+In an internal meeting, the details of which Bloomberg has obtained, Siri division chief Robby Walker reportedly stated that the missing Siri features might not make it to iOS 19.
 Walker described the situation as “ugly and embarrassing.”